mendelson/polar-data-analysis/README.md

-          ├── physical_data                         # holds the physical data acquired from the Accesslink API ├── polar-user-data-export                # holds all the data acquired from the download link I mentioned above ├── processed_data                        # this is where the treated data will be stored after the pre-processing └── user_data                             # holds all the user data
+          ├── physical_data                         # holds the physical data acquired from the Accesslink API ├── polar-user-data-export                # holds all the data acquired from the download link I mentioned above ├── processed_data                        # this is where the treated data will be stored after the pre-processing ├── user_data                             # holds all the user data └── weather_data                          # this is where the weather data will be stored

 I have not uploaded any of my personal data, so fill the folders with your own data.
-Also, feel free to follow me on [Polar Flow](https://flow.polar.com/training/profiles/3142224) and [Strava](https://www.strava.com/athletes/9485255)
+Also, feel free to follow me on [Polar Flow](https://flow.polar.com/training/profiles/3142224), [Strava](https://www.strava.com/athletes/9485255) and [Instagram (@mendi_km)](https://instagram.com/mendi_km).

 If you got everything correctly setup, you should just run
 ```